pmikstacki/bscript/README.md

 ### **Extensibility Beyond Native Expression Trees**:

-C# expression trees lack support for modern language features such as `async/await`, string interpolation, and null coalescing.
+C# expression trees lack support for modern language features such as `async/await`, `string interpolation`, and `using blocks`.

 XS enables developers to extend the language by adding new expressions, keywords, statements, and operators.
 This level of extensibility is unparalleled in the ecosystem and directly addresses common gaps in native expression trees.